Later Roman Empire: Histories

-Most information about military and political history have been preserved in secular historians' works.
+Most information about military and political history has been preserved in secular historians' works.
 When writing of events familiar to them or their acquaintances, they are mostly reliable.
 Aurelius Victor and an unknown author completed short imperial biographies in the second half of the 4th century, allegedly using a common source.
 Around 370 two imperial secretaries, Eutropius and Festus, completed concise accounts of Roman history.
-A pagan Greek officer, Ammianus Marcellinus "has a claim to be the finest Latin historian of any period", according to historian Stephen Mitchell, although only fragments of his Histories survived.
+Pagan Greek officer Ammianus Marcellinus "has a claim to be the finest Latin historian of any period", according to historian Stephen Mitchell, although only fragments of his Histories survived.
 Likewise only fragments are known from the works of Ammianus' continuator, Sulpicius Alexander.
 Scholars studying 5th-century Roman history can primarily rely on a 10th-century collection of fragments from earlier Greek authors' works.
-One of them, Priscus wrote a detailed report of his visit at Attila the Hun's court in 449.
+One of them, Priscus, wrote a detailed report of his visit at Attila the Hun's court in 449.
 The pagan Zosimus, the sole prominent Later Roman historian whose full work survived, blames Christianity for the quick decline of the Roman Empire.
 The last outstanding Roman historian, Procopius completed detailed accounts of Emperor Justinian I's rule.
 His Wars covers military actions.
 His Buildings provides a list of the achievements of Justinian's building program, but archaeological evidence sometimes contradicts it.
 He summarizes his true views of Justinian and Justinian's inner circle in the Secret History, describing him as a wicked and unscrupulous figure surrounded by intrigues and scandals.
 The events of the second half of the 6th century are best known from the fragmentary works of Agathias and Menander the Guardsman.
 Agathias emphasizes the effect of unexpected events on history, Menander mainly cover diplomacy.
 The early-7th-century Theophylact Simocatta is the least reliable Later Roman historian: both his chronology and topography are chaotic.